frconor-ebook/meditations/_posts/2025-05-14-blessed-guadalupe-ortiz-de-landazuri.md

 When we read the stories in her biographies or her anecdotes, we get a great impression that she was very good at precisely doing that.
 She came to give everything; she held nothing back.

 We\'re told in the Book of Samuel, "...when Yahweh called, 'Samuel!
-Samuel!'
-He answered, 'Here I am,' and, running to Eli, he said, 'Here I am, as you called me' (1 Sam.
+Samuel!' he answered, 'Here I am,' and, running to Eli, he said, 'Here I am, as you called me'" (1 Sam.
 3:4, 8).

 Each time that a request was made of her, she was totally available.
 The sky was the limit to take on difficult tasks, to handle great responsibilities.